Baker Publishing Group

-Baker Publishing Group is a Christian book publisher that discusses historic Christian happenings for its evangelical readers.
-It is based in Ada, Michigan and has six subdivisions: namely Bethany House, Revell, Baker Books, Baker Academic, Chosen, and Brazos Press.
+Baker Publishing Group is a Christian publisher that produces books on theology, Christian living, historical topics, and fiction, primarily for an evangelical readership.
+It is based in Ada, Michigan and has six subdivisions: Bethany House, Revell, Baker Books, Baker Academic, Chosen, and Brazos Press.

 History

 The company was founded in 1939 by Herman Baker in Grand Rapids, Michigan.
 The company mainly publishes content that covers many issues ranging from family life to theology, mostly within a broad evangelical framework.

+Baker acquired the Revell Company in 1992.

 Furthermore, Baker also publishes books and ministry resources for pastors and church leaders, concentrating on topics such as preaching, worship, pastoral ministries, counseling and leadership.
 Apart from that, they also publish content for lay Christians on topics such as discipleship, spirituality, encouragement, relationships, marriage, parenting and the intersection of Christianity and culture.

-In June 2014, Baker announced that it had acquired the publishing rights for Regal Books from Gospel Light.
+In June 2014, Baker Publishing Group announced that it had acquired the publishing rights for Regal Books from Gospel Light.

 Subdivisions

 Bethany House

 Baker is regarded as a "pioneer" in publishing Christian fiction.